proclnas/multisearcher/README.md

 Considerations
 ----
 	Made to be simple, so this is not free of bugs.
-Feel free to report if you find one (some) (:
+Feel free to fork and contribute! (:

 ### License
 ```